 “Yea.
 Look.”
 Zero pointed up towards him where the Library was.
-“By the way it’s not the Royal Library anymore.
+“By the way, it’s not the Royal Library anymore.
 It’s called the Draconis Library.”

 “Wait.
 Draconis Library?
 How?
 When?
-Wait….why are you even surrounded by so many people.
+Wait….why are you even surrounded by so many people?
 Did you do something wrong?”
-Agnis stood up straightening herself.
+Agnis stood up, straightening herself.
 She pushed back her hair so she could see better.

-“Hey kids.
+“Hey, kids.
 Leave the poor creature alone.
 Your parents are probably looking for you.
 You don’t want to get in trouble for being missing.
-Who knows they might give you a spanking for disappearing.”
+Who knows, they might give you a spanking for disappearing.”
 Agnis smirked.
-The children stopped what they were doing and stared at Agnis horrified at what she had said.
+The children stopped what they were doing and stared at Agnis, horrified at what she had said.

 “How?”
-Zero asked amazed.
+Zero asked, amazed.

 “I just know how to deal with kids.”
 She patted him on his shoulders.
 The crowd stood speechless at what was transpiring the whole time.
-They did not know if they should intervene and asked questions or just quietly watch.
+They did not know if they should intervene and ask questions or just quietly watch.
 Everything was happening so quickly that they did not know when to speak.

 “Move out of the way!
 Let the Royal guards through!” shouted a Royal guard.
 The crowd split exactly like when Moses split the sea in half.

-The leader of the royal guard asked towards Agnis and Zero.
+The leader of the royal guard asked Agnis and Zero.
 Zero stepped forward.
 “That would be me.”

 “I’m his partner,” replied Agnis.
 She stepped forward right behind him.

 “So you are this beast.
-The king is waiting for you.”
-The leader of the royal guard reigned in the horse and the horse turned to leave the crowded area.
+The King is waiting for you.”
+The leader of the royal guard reigned in the horse, and the horse turned to leave the crowded area.
 “Follow me.”

-He was a personal crusader that worked under the great teaching of Hades, he wore a rare armor that set him apart from most of his guild members.
-The armor was form fitting, and made him look like a black raven.
+He was a personal crusader that worked under the great teaching of Hades.
+He wore a rare armor that set him apart from most of his guild members.
+The armor was form-fitting and made him look like a black raven.
 Being a human that served under Hades had brought bountiful blessing that he never thought was possible.

 That wretched Ten.
 How the name made him boil in anger.
 He had personally embarrassed Russ in front of Lilac in a duel.
 He had tried his best to defeat Ten but failed miserably.
-It had taken less that thirty seconds for his utter defeat.
+It had taken less than thirty seconds for his utter defeat.
 Thinking about the past infuriated him even more.

 “Did you see the flying Royal Library in the City of Terra?”
 The husband whispered to his wife.
 Russ stopped and stood around to hear their conversation.